 Everyone's talking about March Madness!
 Especially us, since it combines basketball AND math.

-Teams in the NCAA tournament are seeded 1-16 in one of four regions (East, South, Midwest and West), with a lower number indicating a “better” team – typically the 1 seed in each region is the most likely to win, followed by the 2 seed, and on down to 16.
-They are then matched against each other for the opening games, so each region has a 1 vs 16, a 2 vs 15, etc. (See bracket details here.)
+Typically the 1 seed in each region is the most likely to win, followed by the 2 seed, and so on.
+The seeded teams are then matched against each other for the opening games (See bracket details here.)

 Of course, the higher seed doesn’t always win.
 So if you want to win your bracket, you need to pick some lower seeds to win.
 How do you choose?
 Math to the rescue!